Signed in as:

 filler@godaddy.com

-Jennifer Wilson teaches magazine, brand, and multimedia at the School of Journalism & Mass Communication at Drake University, a Hearst-award winning writing program.
-Wilson advises student publications and directs the E.T.
+I teach magazine, brand, and multimedia at the School of Journalism & Mass Communications at Drake University, a Hearst-award winning writing program, where I advise student publications and direct the E.T.
 Meredith Center for Magazine and Multimedia Education.

 MFA in writing, Bennington Writing Seminars, 2019